aluis26/Task-manager/db-schema.md

-# Database: Momemntum
+# Database: Momentum

+Database of Momentum contain two tables Users and Todos.

-## Datavase Objects Report
+## Database Objects Report

 ## Table Details Report

 ### Table: Users

 Users table contain details of each users which need to be registered, such as ID, email, password and userName.
-Each details includes system types and description.
+Each details includes system types, nullable type and description.

 | Index | Name     | System Type | Nullable | Description                       |
 | ----- | -------- | ----------- | -------- | --------------------------------- |